The Divine Unity

 Testament of Jesus Christ

-Arwinder then identifies the book as The Book of Mormon: Another Testament of Jesus Christ.
-It was produced and the picture of Lord Jesus Christ (left) shown to him.
+Arwinder then pointed to the book as The Book of Mormon: Another Testament of Jesus Christ which was then produced with the picture of Lord Jesus Christ (left) being shown to him.

 Arwinder: "Yeah.
 He is the One."